3013.4 How to Become a Purchasing Card Site Manager Procedure

 2. Approval process:

-2. If the application is approved, it is routed to the Divisional Business Office.
+1. If the request is approved, it is routed to the Cost Center Manager.

-2. If the application is approved, it is routed to the Purchasing Card Program Administrator.
+1. If the request is approved, it is routed to the Credit Card Administrator.

-2. If the applicant is eligible, the Purchasing Card Program Administrator verifies the applicant has completed the required training.
+2. If the applicant is eligible, the Credit Card Administrator verifies the applicant has completed the required training.

-3. If the applicant has not completed the required training, the Purchasing Card Program Administrator notifies the applicant of the training requirement and retains the application without ordering the purchasing card from U.S. Bank.
+3. If the applicant has not completed the required training, the Credit Card Administrator notifies the applicant of the training requirement and retains the request without ordering the purchasing card from U.S. Bank.

-4. If the applicant has completed the required training, the Purchasing Card Program Administrator approves the application and orders the card from U.S. Bank.
+4. If the applicant has completed the required training, the Credit Card Administrator approves the application and orders the card from U.S. Bank.

-3. Training: Before the Purchasing Card Program Administrator orders a purchasing card from U.S. Bank, the applicant must complete Purchasing Card Policies and Procedures training and UW–Madison Travel Policy Training.
-Registration details are available in the Purchasing Card webpage’s Training section.
+3. Training: Before the Credit Card Administrator orders a purchasing card from U.S. Bank, the applicant must complete Purchasing Card Policies and Procedures training and Travel Policy Training.
+Registration details are available in the Training section of the Purchasing Card website.
+Department card applicants are also required to complete a supplemental Department Card Training.
+Department card applicants will be automatically enrolled in this training and sent an invitation from Canvas.

-4. Card distribution: U.S. Bank mails the purchasing card directly to the applicant at the address indicated on the PCard Request Form.
-Cards may be returned to sender as “undeliverable” if the provided address was not complete (e.g., missing room number).
+4. Card distribution: U.S. Bank mails the purchasing card directly to the applicant at the address indicated on the Purchasing Card Request.

 5. Card activation: Cards may be activated online or via phone: